emilook86/titanic-moa/README.md

  Please download the data from:

  https://www.kaggle.com/competitions/spaceship-titanic

  And unpack it in the data/raw/ folder.

+ Please then run preprocess.ipynb file.